mohammadhashim135/Java-WarmUp/README.md

 You can use any Java IDE such as:

--VS Code (with Java Extension Pack)
+- VS Code (with Java Extension Pack)
--IntelliJ IDEA
+- IntelliJ IDEA
--Eclipse
+- Eclipse
--NetBeans
+- NetBeans

 Open the Java-WarmUp folder as a project in your IDE.